shamshadM/shamshadm.github.io/_pages/about.md

 classes: wide
 header:
     overlay_image: /header/hifi-new-unsplash.jpg
-    caption: "Photo by [Joel Filipe](https://unsplash.com/@joelfilip) on [Unsplash](https://unsplash.com)"
 redirect_from:
   - /about/
   - /about.html
 ---
 ### About me

-I work as a post-doctoral researcher in the **Transforming India's Green Revolution by Research and Empowerment for Sustainable food [Supplies](https://tigr2ess.globalfood.cam.ac.uk/fps/FP3)** at the [Plant Breeding and Genetics, PAU](https://www.pau.edu/coa/index.php?_act=manageDepartments&DO=viewDepartment&intLinkID=9) in Ludhiana, India.
+I work as a post-doctoral researcher in the **[Transforming India's Green Revolution by Research and Empowerment for Sustainable food Supplies](https://tigr2ess.globalfood.cam.ac.uk/fps/FP3)** at the [Plant Breeding and Genetics, PAU](https://www.pau.edu/coa/index.php?_act=manageDepartments&DO=viewDepartment&intLinkID=9) in Ludhiana, India.

 My work focus on the developement and evaluation of high yielding, diseases resistance, and abiotic stress tolerance crops. `shamshad.in` is my personal blog to keep track of my projects and different HOWTOs related to data and tech.